trailofbits/sinter/README.md

 Sinter is licensed and distributed under the AGPLv3 license.
 [Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.

-<a name="nameFootnote">1</a>: short for "Sinter Klausen," another name for Santa Claus
+<a name="nameFootnote">Sinter is short for "Sinter Klausen," another name for Santa Claus</a>